input-output-hk/quickcheck-dynamic/2022-09-28-introduce-q-d.md

      2.25% Initial -> Open
 ```

 By default, `runActions` decorate the QuickCheck output _tabulating_ the executed `Action`.
-And thanks to the `monitoring` helper provided by the `RunModel`, this example also tabulates the executed _transitions_.
+And thanks to the `monitoring` helper provided by the `RunModel`, this example also tabulates the executed _transitions_ between each of the possible values for `GlobalState`.
 These pieces of information are important to assess the "quality" of the model: We want to make sure its generators and the properties execution covers all interesting parts of the Model, hence exercise all relevant parts of the implementation.
 Please note that, as we mentioned before, the Hydra model is still a work in progress hence the reason why there's no `Open -> Final` transition!

 ## Conclusion